Last updated on December 15, 2022

 Grenzo, Dungeon Warden

 It might be better to scry a card rather than mill it in some situations.
-For example, you’d be better off putting a creature card in the bottom of your library in a Grenzo, Dungeon Warden deck.
+For example, you’d be better off putting a creature card on the bottom of your library in a Grenzo, Dungeon Warden deck.
 Scry works better if you want to put a free creature on the battlefield with this legendary rogue.

 Another application where scry is better is in combo decks like those that run Thassa's Oracle and Tainted Pact.
 You can enable easy wins by combining these cards with Brainstorm.